YuelinYao/YuelinYao.github.io/_publications/2022-04-08-Primary_cilia_loss.md

 collection: publications
 permalink: /publication/2022-04-08-Primary_cilia_loss
 excerpt: 'We deleted Wdr35 from adult bile ducts, which caused these cells to lose primary cilia, an important sensory organelle that normally senses the environment within bile duct.
 A year after Wdr35 deletion, bile ducts dilated and formed polycystic liver disease.
-We used scRNA-seq to identify the transcriptional difference between case and control.'
+We used scRNA-seq and identified that cystic biliary cells were very transcriptionally different to normal bile ducts and demonstrated high TGF-beta signalling.'
 date: 2022-04-08
 venue: 'BioRxiv'
 paperurl: ''